-No. EAC Condition Implementation Status Compliance Status Description EAC 06 Address genetic differences exceeding beyond a pre- defined threshold (to be determined through discussion with the agencies) by implementing a translocation program.
-Initial Planning Future Requirement BC Hydro acknowledges and understands this condition.
-EAC 06 · Design the installation and use of a trap and haul facility.
-Initial Planning Future Requirement BC Hydro acknowledges and understands this condition.
-EAC 06 This draft Fish Passage Management Plan must be provided to FLNR, MOE and Aboriginal Groups for review a minimum of 90 days prior to Project activities that may impact upstream fish passage.
-Initial Planning Future Requirement BC Hydro acknowledges and understands this condition.
-EAC 06 The EAC Holder must file the final Fish Passage Management Plan with EAO, FLNR, MOE and Aboriginal Groups a minimum of 30 days prior to Project activities that may impact upstream fish passage.
-Initial Planning Future Requirement BC Hydro acknowledges and understands this condition.
+No. EAC Condition Implementation Status Compliance Status 2020 Description impact upstream fish passage.
 EAC 06 The EAC Holder must develop, implement and adhere to the final Fish Passage Management Plan, and any amendments, to the satisfaction of EAO.
 Initial Planning Future Requirement BC Hydro acknowledges and understands this condition.
-EAC 07 The EAC Holder must develop a Fisheries and Aquatic Habitat Monitoring and Follow-up Program to assess the effectiveness of measures to mitigate Project effects on healthy fish populations in the Peace River and tributaries, and, if recommended by a QEP or FLNR, to assess the need to adjust those measures to adequately mitigate the Project's effects.
+EAC 07 The EAC Holder must develop a Fisheries and Aquatic Habitat Monitoring and Follow- up Program to assess the effectiveness of measures to mitigate Project effects on healthy fish populations in the Peace River and tributaries, and, if recommended by a QEP or FLNR, to assess the need to adjust those measures to adequately mitigate the Project's effects.
 Ongoing In Compliance A Fisheries and Aquatic Habitat Monitoring and Follow-up Program (FAHMFP) was submitted to the EAO on December 22, 2015.
 The FAHMFP provides for: a) monitoring fish and fish habitat during construction and operation of the Site C Clean Energy Project (the Project), and b) an outline for a procedure to evaluate and implement future mitigation and compensation options during operation of the Project.
 The types of monitoring and the outline of procedures for evaluation and implementation required by Condition 7 of the EAC are provided for in this FAHMFP.
 The monitoring will provide information that can be used to assess the effectiveness of the mitigation measures described in the Fisheries and Aquatic Habitat Management Plan.
 EAC 07 The Fisheries and Aquatic Habitat Monitoring and Follow-up Program must be developed by a QEP.
-Completed In Compliance Section 7.0 of the FAHMFP lists the QEPs who prepared the program.
-EAC 07 The Program must include monitoring during construction for at least the following: Effectiveness of standard mitigation measures for reducing sedimentation and fish stranding in the construction headpond and proximal reach of the river downstream of the dam.
-Ongoing In Compliance These requirements are addressed in Mon-3 Peace River Physical Habitat Monitoring and Follow-up Program, and Mon-12 Site C Fish Stranding Monitoring Program, which are included in the FAHMFP as Appendices C and M, respectively.
+Complete In Compliance Section 7.0 of the FAHMFP lists the QEPs who prepared the program.
+EAC 07 The Program must include monitoring during construction for at least the following: • Effectiveness of standard mitigation measures for reducing sedimentation and fish stranding in the construction headpond and proximal reach of the river downstream of the dam.
+Ongoing In Compliance These requirements are addressed in Mon-3 Peace River Physical Habitat Monitoring and Follow-up Program, and Mon- 12 Site C Fish Stranding Monitoring Program, which are included in the FAHMFP as Appendices C and M, respectively.
 Data collection/monitoring for Mon-3 is scheduled to occur in future years.
 Monitoring of fish stranding sites is ongoing for Mon-12, the fish stranding monitoring program.